Rehabs are still open!Learn More

 Opioids are a class of drugs that are chemically similar and act on Opioid receptors in the brain and nerve cells.
 They interact with the body to relieve pain and can create feelings of euphoria.
 Historically, Opioids were derived from the Opium Poppy and turned into medications like Codeine and Morphine.
-Today, semisynthetic and synthetic Opioid medications have caused even more damage because of their potency.
+Today, semisynthetic and synthetic Opioid medications (which are still derived, at least to some degree, from the Opium Poppy) have caused even more damage because of their potency.
 For example, Carfentanil is an Opioid analog 5,000 times stronger than Heroin and 10,000 times stronger than Morphine.
 Contact with a few grains is toxic enough to be fatal.

 Common Opioids include:

 - Oxycodone (brand name OxyContin, Percocet)